abertschi/abertschi.ch/hugo/content/blog/2022-09-prefetching/prefetching.md

 In this section, we will run experiments to verify some of the behavior we received from Intel manuals.
 The experiments are executed on the aforementioned CPU.

-The experiments follow a _Prime and Probe_ protocol:
+The experiments follow a _Flush and Reload_ protocol:

 1. We allocate a probing array of contiguous memory using _mmap_, it has the size of a multiple of a page size, e.g. 3 x 4KB.
 This is our _probing array_.
 2. We then flush the entire _probing array_ to ensure that no cache line is the cache using _clflush_.
 3. We then performed the desired sequence of memory access.
-This is the _Prime Phase_.
 4. We probe a single cache line in the _probing array_.
 Based on the access time, we decide if it was in a cache hit or not.
-This is the _Probe Phase_.
 5. We now repeat steps _2. to 4._ until all cache lines are probed.
 This is motivated to ensure that probing does not confuse the prefetchers.